openhab/openhab-docs/installation/openhabian.md

 ### Pine A64

-We are also providing a ready-to-use system image for the Pine A64.
+We also provide a ready-to-use system image for the Pine A64.
-The image is based on the official [Ubuntu Base Image by longsleep](http://wiki.pine64.org/index.php/Pine_A64_Software_Release) and other than the Raspberry Pi image comes as a compressed 4GB file.
+The image is based on the official [Ubuntu Base Image by longsleep](http://wiki.pine64.org/index.php/Pine_A64_Software_Release), which comes as a compressed 4GB file.
-After bootup, the latest version of openHAB 2 and the mentioned settings and tools are installed.
+After boot-up the latest version of openHAB 2 and the featured settings and tools are installed.
-All packages will be downloaded in their newest version and configured to work without further modifications.
+All packages are downloaded in their newest version and configured to work without further modifications.

-Learn more about the Pine A64 as your platform for openHAB and about the requirements over in our [Pine64 article](pine.html).
+Learn more about the Pine A64 as your platform for openHAB and about the requirements in our [Pine A64 article](pine.html).

 **Setup:**

-* [Download the latest "openHABianPine64" SD card image file](https://github.com/ThomDietrich/openhabian/releases) (note: the file is *xz* compressed)
+* [Download the latest "openHABianPine64" SD card image file](https://github.com/ThomDietrich/openhabian/releases) (Note: the file is *xz* compressed)
-* Extract the compressed archive with your favorite program
 * Write the image file to your SD card (e.g. with [Etcher](https://etcher.io)), depending on your environment you might need to extract the compressed image file first (e.g. with [WinRAR](http://www.rarlab.com/download.htm) or [7zip](http://www.7-zip.org))
 * Insert the SD card into the Pine A64, connect Ethernet and power ([See here for more details](http://wiki.pine64.org/index.php/Main_Page#Step_by_Step_Instructions))
-* Wait up to **15 minutes** for openHABian to do it's magic
+* Wait approximately **15 minutes** for openHABian to do its magic
 * Enjoy! 🎉

-* The device will be available under it's IP or via the local DNS name `openhabianpine64`
+* The device will be available under its IP or via the local DNS name `openhabianpine64`
-* [Connect to the openHAB 2 portal](http://docs.openhab.org/configuration/packages.html) (available after a few more minutes): [http://openhabianpine64:8080](http://openhabianpine64:8080)
+* [Connect to the openHAB 2 dashboard](http://docs.openhab.org/configuration/packages.html) (available after a few more minutes): [http://openhabianpine64:8080](http://openhabianpine64:8080)
 * [Connect to the Samba network shares](http://docs.openhab.org/installation/linux.html#mounting-locally) with `openhab:habopen`
 * If you encounter any setup problem, [please continue here](#faq-successful)

 You can stop reading now.
 openHABian has installed and configured your openHAB system and you can start to use it right away.
-If you want to get in touch with the system or want to install one of the previously mentioned optional components, you can come back here later.
+If you want to get in touch with the system or want to install one of the previously mentioned optional features, you can come back here later.

 Ready for more?
 [Connect to your Pine A64 SSH console](https://www.raspberrypi.org/documentation/remote-access/ssh/windows.md) using the username and password `pi:raspberry`.